 Wildlife scientists usually focus on diseases that affect wildlife and work to discover cures for them.
 Much of their work involves researching wild animals in their natural environments.
 These scientists can work with both living and deceased wildlife as part of their research.
 Alternate career titles include marine biologist, ornithologist and zoologist.

 Wildlife scientists are sometimes also called wildlife biologists.
-According to the BLS, employment of zoologists and wildlife biologists is expected to increase as fast as the average between 2018 and 2028.
-The BLS lists a mean annual salary of $67,760 for this category of professionals in 2018.
+According to the BLS, employment of zoologists and wildlife biologists is expected to increase as fast as the average between 2019 and 2029.
+The BLS lists a median annual salary of $66,350 for this category of professionals in 2020.